fugro-oss/LASDatasets.jl/docs/src/interface.md

 save_las("my_las.las", pc)
 ```

-Note that when you supply just the point cloud outside of a `LasDataset`, *LASDatasets.jl* will automatically construct the appropriate header for you so you don't need to worry about the specifics of appropriate point formats etc.
+Note that when you supply just the point cloud outside of a `LASDataset`, *LASDatasets.jl* will automatically construct the appropriate header for you so you don't need to worry about the specifics of appropriate point formats etc.

 ## Modifying LAS Contents
-You can modify point fields in your `LasDataset` by adding new columns or merging in values from an existing vector.
+You can modify point fields in your `LASDataset` by adding new columns or merging in values from an existing vector.

 ```@docs; canonical = false
 add_column!